 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected a decline in employment of 4% for legal secretaries from 2014 through 2024, compared to 3% growth for secretaries and administrative assistants in general.
-The BLS reported an annual median salary of $43,200 for legal secretaries in 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected a decline in employment of 21% for legal secretaries from 2018 through 2028, compared to a 7% decline for secretaries and administrative assistants in general.
+The BLS reported an annual median salary of $46,360 for legal secretaries in 2018.